style=”text-align: left;”>Do you need a simple activity that will not only be fun and creative but also fill your child’s tummies with healthy food?

-After a week of unhealthy eating (we still have so much chocolate in the house left over from Easter), I brought out all the healthy foods for afternoon tea and let Miss Possum make her own animal using them.
-She didn’t use all the foods I put out but the point was that she chose which healthy ingredients she wanted to eat and use to create her animal.
+After a week of unhealthy eating (we still have so much chocolate in the house left over from Easter), I brought out all the healthy foods for afternoon tea and let my daughters go for it.

 - healthy food (you can use whatever you have in the pantry and fridge).
 We mainly used fruit.